Anybody Wanna Buy a Heart?

+Upon its release, Anybody Wanna Buy a Heart? received generally positive reviews from music critics, who praise its emotional honesty and K. Michelle vocal performance, while noting its continuation of the sound and themes established on her debut album.

-Background
+Background and development

-Following the release of her debut album Rebellious Soul (2013) and her departure from the VH1's reality hit shows Love & Hip Hop: Atlanta and Love & Hip Hop: New York, Pate revealed that she was getting her own show, titled K. Michelle: My Life, and that she was working on the lead single for her second album, titled "Love Em All."
-The trailer for her second album was released, along with the album cover artwork, which was revealed few hours later.
-Upon the album's release, she performed the single "Hard to Do" at the 2015 BET Awards.
+In 2013, Pate released her debut studio album, Rebellious Soul and her departure from VH1's reality hit shows Love & Hip Hop: Atlanta and Love & Hip Hop: New York, Pate revealed that she was getting her own show, titled K. Michelle: My Life.

+The album was developed as a more personal and emotionally driven project, with themes centered on love, heartbreak, and relationships.
+In interviews, she stated that much of the album is inspired by her personal experiences, including her relationship with Idris Elba, noting that her music reflects her real-life emotions and experiences.

 Singles

 "Love 'Em All" was released as the albums lead single on September 16, 2014.
 The album's second single "Maybe I Should Call" was released on November 3, 2014, and also it was made available on iTunes, when the album was pre-ordered.
 The album's fourth single "Hard to Do" was later released on May 18, 2015.